MissNaliaka/Printf/README.md

-Git project for Virginia Wabuke and Velma Akinyi
+project task for Virginia and Velma